vlizanae/feelTheDesktop/README.md

 # Readme

-Change your background at the rithm of Rick !
+Change your background at the rythm of Rick !

 You can run Downloader and you're set to go.
-It creates a folder in `/usr/local` and downloads the images requiered to run the wallpaper.
+It creates a folder in `/usr/local` and downloads the images required to run the wallpaper.
 Then it downloads the script to change the background and installs it in the crontab.

 You can also download the debug and param scripts.
 The debug script is for